FVITech/WEB3000-Agile/README.md

 ### Day 10:
   1. Continue challenges from Day 8
   2. Student technical walkthroughs and code reviews
   3. Review as with #3 and #4 in Day 4.

+### Day 11:
+  1. Begin POJ project for class
+  2. Daily project overview and code reviews.

+### Day 12:
+  1. Project continues
+  2. Daily project overview and code reviews.

+### Day 13:
+  1. Project continues
+  2. Daily project overview and code reviews.

+### Day 14:
+  1. Project is due
+  2. Final Exam

 ---
-## Todo:
-- [ ] Have student just push her/his branch independent of master state